ngamradt/boilerplate-jamstack-website/README.md

 This is a placeholder at the moment as the original code is getting a bit of clean up to make the code more generic.

 ---
+**NOTE**

+Do not use this repository directly, the "Use this template" button should be utilized to create your own copy of this repository.
+This will allow you to make modifications to everything in this repository to suit your needs.
+When there are enhancements to the source repository, you can always pull them in as needed.

+---

 ## Table of Contents